YingningLiu610/what-touch-leaves-behind/README.md

 ### Max/MSP

-The Max/MSP patch handles four main processes:
+The Max/MSP patch receives and processes four contact microphone inputs.

-**Contact microphone input**
-Four contact microphones capture physical interaction.
-Their amplitude values are also sent to the visual system via OSC.

-**Image-derived audio processing**
-Brightness and texture-density values were analysed from the four plant images in advance and stored in the final patch.
-These values influence parameters including delay time and filter cutoff frequency.
+Pre-analysed brightness and texture-density data from four plant images are used to influence sound parameters such as delay time and filter cutoff frequency.
+Additional pre-calculated texture datasets are mapped to pitch patterns, giving each texture a different sonic response.

-**Ambient background sound**
-Three independently timed generative chord layers create the ambient soundscape.
-When touch is detected, the background sound decreases in volume and returns when interaction stops.
+The patch also generates an ambient background sound that decreases in volume during interaction and returns when touch stops.

-**Texture-based sound generation**
-Four pre-calculated texture datasets (`plant1data`–`plant4data`) contain values derived from the four plant images.
-Their distributions are mapped to pitch ranges, producing a different sonic pattern for each texture.
+Detailed setup and patch annotations are provided directly inside `texturesound.maxpat`.

 ## Project Structure

-`bridge/` – Node.js bridge between Max/MSP and the browser
+`bridge/` – Node.js bridge for OSC and WebSocket communication

-`max/` – Max/MSP patch and pre-calculated plant texture data
+`max/` – Max/MSP patch and pre-calculated texture data

 `web/` – p5.js visual system and texture images

-`package.json` – Node.js project configuration and dependencies
+`package.json` – Node.js dependencies and project configuration

 ## Notes